-My favorite hobby will always be to explore New York City on foot.
+My favorite exercise will always be exploring New York City walking.
 No trains.
 No buses.
 No taxis.
 No headphones.
-Cellphone in my pocket, bringing my camera as my perfect solo companion and holding hands with my curiosity.
-Being comfortable with my own company is the best gift.
+Cellphone in my pocket, and to bring my professional camera as my perfect solo companion while holding hands with my curiosity.
+Feeling comfortable while walking alone is the best gift.
 It is beautiful to enjoy your own company.